 Our customers are often rightly concerned when shipping their instrument to us for consignment, repair, or on return from a trial.
 No need to worry!
 If you pack the instrument well and ship with a trusted carrier, your instrument will arrive safe and sound.
 Here are some basic things to keep in mind when shipping your instrument (or bocals) to us.

-When packing an oboe, very little special precaution needs to be taken.
+When packing an oboe or clarinet, very little special precaution needs to be taken.
 Ensure the instrument does not move inside the case when it is securely closed.
 If the oboe is loose in the case (which is uncommon), wrap the loose joint in gift tissue paper or a paper towel.
 Then just make sure that you have at least 2 inches of packing material like bubble wrap or packing peanuts around all sides of the case inside the box.
 The same goes for clarinet and English Horn.

 For a bassoon, it gets a little more complicated, as bassoon cases are not designed for shipment, and they weigh substantially more than the smaller woodwinds.
 The wing joint and bass joints are often stored next to each other in a way that could cause them to bump into each other in shipping.